Overview

 TAVI for aortic stenosis

-Aortic stenosis is when one of the valves in your heart is narrowed.
+Aortic stenosis is when 1 of the 4 valves in your heart called the aortic valve is narrowed.
+Valves allow blood to flow in 1 direction through the heart.

-- dizzy when exercising, which can cause fainting
+• feel dizzy when you exercise, which can cause fainting

-The extra force needed to pump blood through this narrowed valve also causes strain on the heart, which can lead to fluid on the lungs, swollen ankles and eventually heart muscle weakness.
+The extra force needed to pump blood through the narrowed valve puts strain on the heart.
+This can lead to fluid on the lungs, swollen ankles and eventually heart muscle weakness.

-If untreated, aortic stenosis will usually get worse over time.
+If untreated, aortic stenosis usually gets worse with time.

-This treatment can improve how well your heart works.
-This can help with your symptoms, give you a better quality of life and potentially increase your life expectancy.
+The treatment can improve how well your heart works.
+It can help with your symptoms and give you a better quality of life.
+A TAVI might also increase your life expectancy.

 TAVI assessment

-If you have aortic stenosis, tests will be done to check if a TAVI is the best treatment for you.
+If you have aortic stenosis, we do tests to check if a TAVI is the best treatment for you.

-If the assessment shows you can have the procedure, you can decide if you want to have this treatment or not.
-It is important to remember that aortic stenosis is a serious condition, and it is likely that your symptoms will progress over time.
+If the assessment shows that the procedure is suitable , you decide whether you want to have this treatment.
+Aortic stenosis is a serious condition.
+It is likely that your symptoms will get worse if we do not treat them.

-If you decide to have this treatment, a member of your heart team will contact you with the details of your hospital appointment for the TAVI procedure.
+If you decide to have this treatment, a member of your heart team will contact you.
+They give you the details of your hospital appointment for the TAVI procedure.

 Read more about having the TAVI assessment.